In today’s update, I will reveal:

 - Keyword Research – Find more low competition keywords and have 5 large pages written and published (2,500+ words each)

 - Link Tracking – additional analytics to track which affiliate links are clicked.
-This will help with optimization and positioning of my links.
+This will help with the optimization and positioning of my links.